RUJA: Repositorio Institucional de Producción Científica

 Active Shortening Simultaneous to Normal Faulting Based on GNSS, Geophysical, and Geological Data: The Seismogenic Ventas de Zafarraya Fault (Betic Cordillera, Southern Spain)

-(Willey, 2024) Madarieta-Txurruka, Asier; González-Castillo, Lourdes; Peláez, José A.; Galindo-Zaldívar, Jesús; Borque, María J.; Lacy, María C.; Ruiz-Armenteros, Antonio M.; Henares, Jesús; Ruano, Patricia; Sánchez-Alzola, Alberto; Avilés, Manuel; Rodríguez-Caderot, Gracia; Martínez-Moreno, Francisco José; Tendero-Salmerón, Víctor; Vinardell-Peña, Raquel; Gil, Antonio J.
+(Willey, 2024) Madarieta-Txurruka, Asier; González-Castillo, Lourdes; Peláez, José Antonio; Galindo, Jesús; Borque, María Jesús; de-Lacy, Maria Clara; Ruiz-Armenteros, Antonio Miguel; Henares, Jesús; Ruano, Patricia; Sánchez-Alzola, Alberto; Avilés-Moreno, Manuel; Rodríguez-Caderot, Gracia; Martínez-Moreno, Francisco José; Tendero-Salmerón, Víctor; Vinardell-Peña, Raquel; Gil-Cruz, Antonio José

 • Ítem